View all posts filed under 'Running'

 I don’t know about that, there are a lot of assumptions there as the article points out, but if he really would have ran 9.55 I’d bet that would surely eclipse the longevity of Bob Beamons’ 29 ft.
 2.5 inch mark in the long jump which stood from 1968 to 1991.

-Bottom line, whatever it is that you’re doing, people, run through the tape.
-Always, run through the tape.
+Bottom line, whatever it is that you’re doing, people, run through the tape.… Read the rest

 Bolt Bolts To Second Gold Medal